ShahjalalShohag/WebProject/description.md

 - Provide quick snapshots and charts on your store’s sales performance
 ## Inventory Management: ##
 Inventory management, one of Tally Note's most significant features, keeps track of all products so you know when it's time to order (or not order) specific items.
+### Tally Note should ideally be able to: ###
+- Scan and count products digitally
+- Manage your stock by creating product variations (size, color)
+- Identify pieces of inventory with a unique serial number
+- Track inventory levels across multiple locations
+- Enable seamless ordering such as automatically setting custom reorders of best-sellers
+- Consolidate purchases and orders in one order
+## Customer Management: ##
+Customers who have great ties with you are more likely to do business with you again.
+Customer relationship management (CRM) should be included in Tally Note to keep track of all customer information.
+### Tally Note should ideally be able to: ###
+- Attach a sale/transaction to a customer
+- Keep track of your customers’ purchase history
+- Capture customer information such as name, age, birthday, phone number and email address
+- Use email marketing to keep in touch with customers
+- Create a built-in loyalty program (more advanced systems will have this)
+## Employee Reporting and Management: ##
+Your employees' performance can make or break your store's success.
+Having the capacity to create sales goals, as well as knowing who your top performers are and who requires additional coaching, will aid in sales growth.
+### Tally Note should ideally be able to: ###
+- Add employees to your system
+- Create and modify schedules for employees based on forecasted activity
+- Email schedules to employees
+- Track employees’ weekly and over-time hours
+- Analyze who your top performers are